anishst/Learn/CloudComputing/AWS/aws_notes.md

         - enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.
         - you can apply service control policies (SCPs) to the organization root, an individual member account, or an OU
 - Automate the creation of AWS accounts and categorize workloads using groups
+- When using AWS Organizations with consolidated billing, best practices include:
+    - Always enable multi-factor authentication (MFA) on the root account.
+    - Always use a strong and complex password on the root account.
+    - The Paying account should be used for billing purposes only.
+Do not deploy resources into the Paying account.

+There is a default limit of 20 linked accounts but this can be extended and there is no reason why you should stick to a maximum of 20 accounts.
 ### Compliance

 #### AWS Artifact